MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formatar

-nove dígitos ou número de 14 dígitos
+Número de 9 ou 14 dígitos

 ### <a name="pattern"></a>Padrão